mtik00/free-game-notifier/README.md

 *   `---url <path or URL>` : The RSS feed to scrape.
 Can be a local file path
     or remote URL.
 *   `--webhook <URL>` : The URL of the Slack webhook to which to send the message.
+*   `--verbose` : Enables more debug output; `--debug` is implied.

 ### Environment Variables

 *   `SFN_APP_DEBUG`: Whether or not to enable debug output.
+This defaults to
+    `False`.
+You can enable it by setting it to anything _other_ than "no", "0", or "false" (case-insensitive, only the first character is tested).
+*   `SFN_APP_VERBOSE`: Whether or not to enable verbose output.
 This defaults to
     `False`.
 You can enable it by setting it to anything _other_ than "no", "0", or "false" (case-insensitive, only the first character is tested).
 *   `SFN_APP_URL`: The URL to scrape.
 This can be a local file path